 For some bosses, not having control over what happens when they leave their office s can actually be more stressful than working itself.
-Now, there are three potential options if you find yourself in this situation:
+Now, there are three potential options if you happen to be the absent manager:

-1) Realizing that it’s your only time in the year for relaxing and deciding to let it go (which can lead to either a) a couple of deadlocks and errors, but finally survival of your employees; or b) complete disaster and a huge amount of energy to fix things once you’re back).
+1. Realize that it’s your only time in the year for relaxing and decide to let it go (which can lead to either a) a couple of deadlocks and errors, but finally survival of your employees; or b) complete disaster and a huge amount of energy to fix things once you’re back).

 2. Constantly exchange e-mails, calls, conference calls, chats, group chats…(resulting in a possible divorce in case you’re married and on vacation with your significant other).

-3) Implementing time-tracking software before your departure, making it your eyes and ears while you’re away.
+3. Implement time-tracking software before your departure, and make it your eyes and ears while you’re away.

 Of course, it doesn’t mean that your employees are unwilling or incapable of doing their business in your absence – on the contrary, they might turn out to be even more productive without their boss overseeing every action they make.
 It could be a temporary stress relief and a much-needed breather.
 Still, it’s necessary to stay involved and have an insight in the current situation, in order for everything to remain relatively smooth.

 When you install automatic time-tracking software in your organization, it tracks how much time each employee has spent on a particular activity – which is even more accurate than sitting at the desk next to them.
 Also, you have remote employee tracking for remote workforce.
 You can check the current situation at any moment during their working time, or you can look at the reports at the end of the day or week.
 This can be a useful tool to get the picture of how your presence or absence influences the overall productivity and motivation of your people, which can be a signal for potential changes in the future.